mbmontana785/MLB_Game_Predictor/README.md

 ## Live predictions
 We began using our model to make live predictions on Aug.
 3, 2023.

 Through Aug.
-28, the model's accuracy rate for live games was 56.7percent (169 correct predictions out of 298 games).
+28, the model's accuracy rate for live games was 56.7 percent (169 correct predictions out of 298 games).

+## To use this model, run the following notebooks in this order:

+Model_Scoresheet

+MLB_Game_Outcome_Live_Wrangling

+MLB_Game_Outcome_Live_Modeling

 Here is the model output for Aug.
 29: